Zookeeper and Animal Trainer

 This isn't really a question, I just wanted to say thank you!
 You've been a massive help!

-Asked by Chelsea over 11 years ago
+Asked by Chelsea about 12 years ago

 You are so welcome, Chelsea.
 Thanks so much for stopping by, and please let me know if you have any other questions!